furthlab/pyrrolidine-DMBO/README.md

 # Pyrrolidine-DMBO

 **Data and analysis code for**
-**“Pyrrolidine-Fused Dibenzocyclooctyne Challenges Predicted Dual Click Reactivity”**
+**“Synthesis of Scaffold-Fused Hete- rocyclic Dibenzocyclooctynes for Photoactivatable Click Chemistry”**
 🔗 https://github.com/furthlab/pyrrolidine-DMBO

 ---

 ## 🧪 Summary

 This repository contains the complete dataset, analysis scripts, and chemical structure files supporting our manuscript on the synthesis and evaluation of a pyrrolidine-fused dibenzocyclooctyne (DMBO) derivative.
-Contrary to predictions from computational chemistry, our results show that while azide reactivity is retained, the compound does **not** react with tetrazines—challenging existing models for dual click reactivity.

 ---